-The main objective of this section will be to test the two recursive balance sheet relationships between: 1) asset allocation decisions and lagged equity share valuations; and 2) financing decisions and asset allocation decisions implied by the above model for U.S. banks over the business cycle.
+The main objective of this section will be to test the two recursive balance sheet relationships between: 1) asset allocation decisions and lagged equity share valuations; and 2) financing decisions and asset allocation decisions implied by the model in Section II for U.S. banks over the business cycle.
 The data that will be used to measure the portfolio adjustments and matched financing adjustments of U.S. banks comes from the aggregate balance sheets and income statements of all FDIC insured commercial banks.
-Aggregate time series data rather than firm-level data are used in this study since the focus of this research is on the macroeconomic relationships between the stock market, the banking system, and the business cycle (Ramey, 1993, The FDIC makes this data available (http://www2.fdic.gov/hsob/hsobRpt.asp) under the heading of Historical Statistics on Banking.
+Aggregate time series data is used in this study since the focus of this research is on the macroeconomic relationships between the stock market, the banking system, and the business cycle.
+The FDIC makes this data available on the Web under the heading of Historical Statistics on Banking.
 The empirical question that will be studied below is what factors determine how much of the year to year marginal change in total bank assets will be invested in relatively risky private loans and how much in relatively safe assets like cash and securities.
 On the financing side the empirical question is what factors determine how much of a given change in total bank assets will be financed with equity and how much with deposits and other forms of debt.
 Since the denominator in the portfolio adjustment variable and the financial adjustment variable is the change in total assets, it is important to note up front that this variable is positive for every year over the sample time period.
-Moreover, there are statistical advantages associated with this specification in that the Breusch-Godfrey serial correlation LM test indicates there is no significant autocorrelations up to order five in the regression residuals reported below, and the CUSUM test fails to reject the hypothesis that the parameter estimates are stable over the sample time period.
+Moreover, there are statistical advantages associated with this specification in that the Q-statistic indicates there is no significant autocorrelations up to order twenty in the regression residuals reported below, and the CUSUM test fails to reject the hypothesis that the parameter estimates are stable over the sample time period.
 The specific balance sheet variables representing the portfolio allocation decisions that will be used in various figures and regressions presented below are as follows.